Our Pupils' Wellbeing

 Click Here to read a Parental Guide to Zones of Regulation.

-The Daily Dash
+The Daily Dash and Chat

 During our morning exercise session, the children have the opportunity to talk with adults and their friends.
 This opportunity to express any worries, allows children to start their day feeling listened to and problems can start to be resolved.
 Equally, children may share ideas or opinions, which can be discussed in our House Team meetings.

 Morning and lunch playtime offer the perfect opportunity for staff to catch up with children, both in their own and other classes.
 In our small school, we are able to chat with the majority of the children in our school across the week, which plays a large part in creating 'the family feel' which is integral to our vision and valued by all.

 Each week the classes have an hour of PSHE lessons.
 The children follow a well planned curriculum, provided by KAPOW curriculum focusing on Health and Wellbeing, Relationships and Living in the Wider World.
 These lessons involve a great deal of discussion and there is plenty of opportunity for our children to share feelings, concerns,opinions and ideas.

 Through learning walks, pupil surveys, pupil conferencing and monitoring, the staff and Governors are able to gain insights into what the children feel about our school, how they are cared for, taught and supported.
 These discussions are recorded either in a formal format, or feed into meetings to be discussed by the staff.